Part 6: Optimising vitamin D activation

 Furthermore, increased dietary intake of calcium (with which processed foods are frequently ‘fortified’), phosphorus (which is added to soft drinks/sodas, and is also now more abundant in plants due to unbalanced crop fertilisation) and – drum roll please – vitamin D – all increase magnesium loss from the body, and hence our dietary requirement for magnesium.
 As far back as 1965, it was known that acute magnesium deficiency could be induced in rats by injecting large doses of vitamin D (ergocalciferol, or vitamin D2, in this case).

-With all this in mind, let’s examine a randomised trial which examined the effect of magnesium supplementation on vitamin D metabolism.
+With all this in mind, let’s take a look at a randomised trial which examined the effect of magnesium supplementation on vitamin D metabolism.

 In an ancillary study nested within the Personalized Prevention of Colorectal Cancer Trial (PPCCT), 180 participants were randomised to receive either magnesium supplementation, in a dose which was individually customised to reduce the calcium-to-magnesium intake ratio to approximately 2.3 (a ratio shown in previous studies to be associated with decreased risk of gastroesophageal reflux and cancer, colorectal cancer, and mortality).